 Parks and Open Spaces

-Parks and Opens Spaces Subcommittee
+Parks and Opens Spaces Committee

-In November 2023, the BDCA established a subcommittee focused on parks and open spaces in the neighborhood.
+In November 2023, the BDCA established a committee focused on parks and open spaces in the neighborhood.
 We serve as a liaison between our members and the many other stakeholders that support and maintain our parks and open spaces.
 We also advocate on behalf of the BDCA membership to ensure concerns with parks and open spaces are addressed quickly and that neighbors are notified of and consulted for input on new projects.

 Our current focus areas are highlighted below.
 They include: